 Endoscopic sinus surgery is a type of surgery.
-It removes small bits of bone or other things that can block sinuses.
+It removes small bits of bone or tissue that can block sinuses.
 This opens up your sinuses and may relieve your symptoms.

 To do the surgery, your doctor puts a lighted tube into your nose.
 This is called an endoscope, or scope.
 It lets the doctor see your sinuses.
-Then the doctor puts special tools in the scope.
-He or she uses these to remove whatever is blocking your sinuses.
+Then the doctor puts special tools alongside the scope.
+The doctor uses these to remove whatever is blocking your sinuses.

 Most people go home a few hours after surgery.
 But it may take 1 to 2 months before you feel completely normal.
 You can probably return to work in about 1 week and your normal routine in 3 weeks.
 But it depends on the type of work you do and how complex your surgery was.

 After surgery, you will see your doctor to check how well you are healing.
-He or she may use an endoscope to look at your sinuses again.
-Or he or she may need to take out scar tissue or clean your sinuses.
+The doctor may use an endoscope to look at your sinuses again.
+Or the doctor may need to take out scar tissue or clean your sinuses.
 Doing these things can help sinuses heal.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.